-etting things done is a framework that helps to execute your well-planned goals consistently.
-GTD as a task management system has a couple of clear advantages over a traditional to-do list.
+etting things done is a framework that helps to execute your well-planned goals and tasks consistently.
+GTD as a task management system in Notion has a couple of clear advantages over a traditional to-do list.

 First, your unproductiveness is visible.
 Anything you missed, anything you are not making progress with will be visible on the dashboard.
 Second, the concept of the inbox makes you want to get rid of all the unsorted and unfiltered tasks captured throughout the day.
-My inner perfectionist actually became useful and it helps me to bring the tasks inbox to zero.
+My inner perfectionist finally became useful as it helps me to bring the tasks inbox to zero.

 In this tutorial, I will explain how to build **David Allen's GTD in Notion**.
 After an overview of the dashboard, which is essentially the whole system, we'll go through a step-by-step process to create the databases and arrange them nicely on the dashboard.